spncrf/usa-travel-blog/_pages/about.md

 author_profile: false
 ---

 Hey there!
-We are Natalie and Spencer, the couple behind Working From Road.
+We are Natalie and Spencer, the couple behind **Working From Road**.

 <img src="/assets/images/Site/avatar.jpg" class="align-center" width="300px"/>